SeanKilleen/seankilleen.github.io/_posts/2019-09-25-better-technical-interviews-part-4-my-opinions-on-various-techniques.md

 No. At least not unless you're utilizing the pairing functionality.

 * These tools feed into the idea that if someone can solve a coding problem, they'll be a good fit for a team.
-* These tools risk dropping some senior folks from the funnel who avoid the sort of algorithmic minutae that this article recommends against.
+* These tools risk dropping some senior folks from the funnel who avoid the sort of algorithmic minutiae that this article recommends against.
 * In my opinion, broadly speaking, these tools are reductive and commoditize the skillset you're looking for and the notion of the work we do.

 ### I can't really tell so much from conversation as what you're expecting.
 Is that a problem?